a-lakh/Paint.io/README.md

 =================
 * CycleGAN/demo.ipynb -- Run a demo of our CycleGAN code
 * CycleGAN/train.ipynb --  Run the training of our CycleGAN model (as described in Section 4)
-* CycleGAN/CycleGAN_experiments.ipynb --
+* CycleGAN/CycleGAN_experiments.ipynb -- Run experiments for CycleGAN (as described in Section 5)
-* CycleGAN/models.py --
+* CycleGAN/models.py -- contain generator and discrimator classes
-* CycleGAN/utils.py --
+* CycleGAN/utils.py -- helper Classes and methods
-* CycleGAN/my_nntools.py --
+* CycleGAN/my_nntools.py -- helper Classes needed for training CycleGAN
+* CycleGAN/main.py -- script for training/testing CycleGAN
-* Gatys transfer/demo.ipynb -- Run a demo of our Gatys style transfer code
+* Gatys_transfer/Demo.ipynb -- Run a demo of our Gatys style transfer code
-* Gatys transfer/main.ipynb --  Run the training of our Gatys style transfer model (as described in Section 4)
+* Gatys_transfer/main.ipynb --  Run the training of our Gatys style transfer model (as described in Section 4)
-* Gatys transfer/gatys_style_experiments.ipynb
+* Gatys_transfer/gatys_style_experiments.ipynb -- Run experiments for gatys style transfer (as described in Section 5)

 Datasets
 ========